osherachamim/aws/serverless-slack-ops-assistant/README.md

 1. Enables Slack users to query S3 directly with a Slash Command (`/slash ls`, `/slash find <prefix>`).
 2. Sends **real-time Slack alerts** whenever a file is **uploaded or deleted** from the bucket — including timestamps.

 No EC2.
 No servers.
-Just events and Lambdas — the way serverless should be.
+Just events and Lambdas,  the way serverless should be.

 ---